 First Year Theoretical Seminars programme

-MRC Cognition and Brain Sciences Unit students are full members of the Cambridge Graduate Programme in Cognitive and Brain Sciences, which has been jointly established by the Unit and the Departments of Psychology and Psychiatry.
-This consists of a weekly series of theoretical seminars presented by senior researchers from the MRC CBU and from the University.
-Lectures will be held on Mondays at 2pm – 3.30pm and the venue is now just the MRC CBU and are held in the West Wing Lecture Theatre at the MRC Cognition and Brain Sciences Unit, University of Cambridge, 15 Chaucer Road, Cambridge, CB2 7EF.
+MRC Cognition and Brain Sciences Unit students are full members of the Cambridge Graduate Programme in Cognitive and Brain Sciences, which was jointly established by the Unit and the Departments of Psychology and Psychiatry.
+This consists of a weekly series of theoretical seminars presented by senior researchers from the MRC CBU and from the University that are compulsory for MRC CBU first year potgraduates.

 Please note – this is a teaching course exclusively for first-year graduate students from the MRC CBU and the University Depts. of Psychology & Psychiatry.
 If you are not in these groups but would like to attend please contact the organiser.

 Talks take place at 3pm – 4.30pm in the Lecture Theatre at the MRC Cognition and Brain Sciences Unit, University of Cambridge, 15 Chaucer Road, unless stated otherwise.
 All seats are allocated on a first-come, first-served basis (with a limit of 90 attendees which cannot be exceeded).
 Note, attendance is mandatory for CBU students.

 John Duncan – Executive function: “Intelligence, executive function, and the brain”

 Tues 17th October:

 Tobias Goering – Audition: The sense of hearing: consequences of its loss and opportunities with AI & technolog

 Rik Henson – Memory: “The cognitive neuroscience of human memory”